stasaniac/graphsAlgorhitms/README.md

-# Assignment 3
+# Practically Handling Graphcs

 This archive contains instructions/information if you wish to develop and test you code locally.

-The `src/` folder contains the boilerplate files (similarly to the CodeGrade editor).
-You can copy paste your code to the respective CodeGrade task once you are done.
+The `src/` folder contains the boilerplate files.

 ## Quick setup
 > **Note**
 > This setup will use the default python installed on your machine.
-It is convenient in order to test the correctness of your program but might yield wrong execution times as on CodeGrade we use [PyPy](https://www.pypy.org/).
+It is convenient in order to test the correctness of your program but might yield wrong execution times we use [PyPy](https://www.pypy.org/).

 ```bash
 # Install the required packages to python